Six Things NOT To Say To A Parent Who Suspects Their Child May Be Autistic

 ALSO – we have written a series of articles aiming to assist grandparents and families of young autists; click to read them. (#mygrandchildisautistic?!)

 We hope this article has been useful!
-Please note that as we always say in each blog post, here at Spectra.blog, we don’t claim to be experts about Autism Spectrum Disorders; the information we post here is based purely on our own exposure and experiences.
-We do not claim to be experts on any form of autism.
+Please note that as we always say in each blog post, here at Spectra.blog, we don’t claim to be experts about Autism; the information we post here is based purely on our own exposure and experiences.

 PS – We can recommend this book as a useful guide for friends and family members – Jude Welton’s “Can I Tell You about Autism?: A Guide for Friends, Family and Professionals’ – see the link below.